Powerlearnproject/se-assignment-day-2-git-and-github-mutheunzyoka/README.md

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
 1.Visibility
-Private: Only accessible to invited users.
-Public: Open to everyone on GitHub
+Private: Only accessible to invited users.Public: Open to everyone on GitHub

 2.Access Control
-Private: Only authorized users can view or contribute.
-Public: Anyone can view and fork the repo.
+Private: Only authorized users can view or contribute.Public: Anyone can view and fork the repo.

 3.Collaboration
-Private:Suitable for internal teams or confidential projects.
-Public:Supports open-source and community contributions.
+Private:Suitable for internal teams or confidential projects.Public:Supports open-source and community contributions.

 4.Security
-Private: More control over access and data security.
-Public:Less control over who sees the code.
+Private: More control over access and data security.Public:Less control over who sees the code.

 5.Cost
-Private:Free for small teams, but larger teams may need a paid plan.
-Public:	Free for unlimited public repositories.
+Private:Free for small teams, but larger teams may need a paid plan.Public:	Free for unlimited public repositories.

 Advantages & Disadvantages
 Public Repositories